Health and Safety Policy for Flat Clearance Ilford

 It is the policy of the organisation to provide a safe place of work and to prevent injury or damage to anyone affected by our activities.
 We will: assess risks, implement control measures, provide suitable equipment and training, and ensure the safe transportation and disposal of waste.
 This policy is framed to meet general duties under health and safety law and environmental controls that affect rubbish collection, waste handling and flat clearance in urban service areas.
 It is reviewed periodically to reflect changes in legislation, technology and operational experience.

-Supervisor conducting on-site risk assessment Risk assessments are carried out prior to complex clearances, and dynamic risk assessments are used on site where conditions change.
+A person, only partially visible, is pushing a metal wheelbarrow filled with dark, moist soil along a paved pathway in a garden or outdoor residential area.
+The wheelbarrow has black rubber tires and a metal frame, with soil spilling slightly over the sides.
+The person is wearing blue jeans and a long-sleeved shirt, standing behind the wheelbarrow, which is positioned in front of dense green shrubs and foliage on the left.
+The background features a grass verge on the right side of the path, and the scene is illuminated by natural daylight, suggesting a spring or summer setting.
+The image visually relates to rubbish removal services, such as removal of garden waste or soil deposits, offered by Flat Clearance Ilford, in the vicinity of Ilford or the wider London area.
+Risk assessments are carried out prior to complex clearances, and dynamic risk assessments are used on site where conditions change.
 Hazardous items such as sharp objects, asbestos-suspect materials, electrical appliances with visible damage, and chemical containers are identified and segregated.
 Anyone encountering potentially hazardous items must stop work and notify a supervisor.
 The policy mandates safe disposal routes and prohibits informal dumping to protect public spaces within the service area.

 Training and competence are central to control measures.
 New staff receive induction that covers manual handling techniques, PPE use, vehicle loading methods and traffic awareness specific to rubbish removal routes.
 Supervisory refresher sessions are scheduled and documented so that standards are consistent across different flat clearance scenarios.
 Emergency procedures for first aid, spill response and fire are maintained and communicated to all operatives.